This post got lost and forgotten some how, here it is late.

 We had the first part of a performance to camera workshop on Friday led by Erica and Pernille.
 They each showed us clips or photographs of performance artists they had chosen.
 There was some really interesting work to follow up and it triggered some ideas for me.
 We then had a brainstorming session in break out groups and it was great to see lots of friends faces, but profoundly difficult and frustrating to try and communicate over that platform, we didn’t manage to come up with many ideas as a result.
 But later an idea came to me, in fact a few, so I have that to work on next week.
 One involves smearing multi coloured makeup or face paint on my face, possibly with a rainbow poo as a prop (which I need to make), another involves a talking head style piece, where I possibly still do the smearing thing but also a monologue of my thoughts too… and the third is an idea for a collaboration with Laurie, who referred to her self as a cockroach in a message to me recently and we joked about us both being good at surviving in difficult situations and making a film where we are both separately in domestic settings and are falling over and kicking with our legs in the air, cockroach like, for a bit every so often before getting up again.
 Possibly with the aid of a giant foot or boot green screened in for effect.

-I keep sketching ideas for cloth sculptures, theatre set paintings, paper cut outs, watercolour paintings, oil paintings and other videos and all I have actually managed so far is a couple of watercolours.
+I keep sketching ideas for cloth sculptures, theatre set paintings, paper cut outs, watercolour paintings, oil paintings and other videos and all I have actually managed so far, since the video experiments and pillowcase objects, are a couple of watercolours.
 Again, I blame my studio shed being so cold just now and the lockdown heaviness doing its thing.
 I keep collecting photos and video footage though for more films.
 I suppose this is just the incubation period for the finished work.

 I am worrying about all the screen usage and my addiction to my phone, me and the rest of the western world.
 My daughter and I were talking to my brother about it.
 He just has an old style phone and a laptop and uses only text and email and is not on any social media.
 We talked about how the lockdown could never have happened say 20 years ago as it is now.
 The technology has enabled it.
 People are pacified by the their technology.
 Could someone at uni possibly manage to get by without a smart phone these days?
 I got one initially because it used so much less power than a laptop, which works in our off grid situ, and now its also my camera, but its taken over my life undeniably.
 My daughter (who’s only had a phone for about 4 years) asked what would I do if I got rid of my phone.
 I listed all the things I used to do.
 But I actually doubt how I would cope.
 There would be serious withdrawal for sure and it would cut me off from the world severely I feel.
 Would that be such a bad thing though?
 All the time I spend on facebook makes me very angry and depressed.
 Can I bring this into my work somehow too…?
 Can it be combined with the bacterial thing…?
 Are we all Donna Haraway’s Cyborgs now?
 Is this partly what she meant?
 I came across this term today in my dissertation research too, in reference to woman giving birth in the technocratic arena.